AdaCore/git-hooks/README.md

   :warning: The current working directory (cwd) when this script gets called is undefined, so it is recommended to provide a full path to that script.

+* **`hooks.use-standard-branch-ref-namespace`** (default value: **true**):

+  If `true`, the `hooks.branch-ref-namespace` implicitly includes the necessary information to recognize all standard branches, as well as branches used by Gerrit.
+If set to `false`, then `hooks.branch-ref-namespace` starts empty.

+  This option is useful in the case where repositories want to restrict the list of branches allowed in the standard namespace.
+These repositories then start by setting this option to `false`, and then specify the exact namespace that they want to allow and enforce via the `hooks.branch-ref-namespace` option.

+* **`hooks.use-standard-tag-ref-namespace`** (default value: **true**):

+  Same as `hooks.use-standard-branch-ref-namespace`, but affecting the `hooks.tag-ref-namespace` configuration.

 Configuration Options for Debugging
 -----------------------------------